 Service Charge And Other Costs

-The Purchaser shall pay the Vendor’s Advocates legal fees plus VAT thereon as well as a proportion of the costs of forming the Management Companies (and the Holding Company (if applicable)) stamp duty and bank charges on the Agreement for Sale the Lease and share transfer costs cost of reversion electricity and water meter installation costs registration costs and all other incidental costs and disbursements as provided in Schedule Two hereto and the Vendor’s Advocates shall thereafter arrange for the stamping and registration of the Lease at the Lands Office.
+The Purchaser shall pay the Vendor’s Advocates legal fees plus VAT thereon as well as a proportion of the costs of forming the Management Companies (and the Holding Company (if applicable)) stamp duty and bank charges on the Agreement for Sale the Lease and share transfer costs, cost of reversion electricity and water meter installation costs registration costs and all other incidental costs and disbursements as provided in Schedule Two hereto and the Vendor’s Advocates shall thereafter arrange for the stamping and registration of the Lease at the Lands Office.
 The Vendor’s Advocates Legal Fees plus Vat shall be payable upon execution of the sale agreement by the Purchaser.

 In the event that the Government Valuer values the Premises for the purposes of stamp duty at higher value than the Purchase Price then the Purchaser shall pay such additional stamp duty assessed on the Lease of and such payment shall be made by the Purchaser to the Vendor’s Advocates within seven (7) days of demand.